nybia/1800_202430_DTC04/README.md

 * oen lien untroduction from aibyn here hello
 * Good morning fam, My name is bardia and happy to work with you guys and I will be your master lolditdadasdasds
 * ...
+* Heeeello everyone!
+Adam here!
+Welcome back to another GitHub assignment!
+Today we will be looking at how to merge GitHub conflicts.
 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.
 * HTML, CSS, JavaScript